joshualamiy/physics-informed-neural-network/README.md

 ## Method

-- **Architecture**: 3 hidden layers, 64 units each, `tanh` activation, single scalar output. `tanh` is used because it is smooth and infinitely differentiable.
+- **Architecture**: 3 hidden layers, 128 units each, `tanh` activation, single scalar output. `tanh` is used because it is smooth and infinitely differentiable.
 The loss depends on the network's second derivative, so an activation like ReLU would give a residual that is zero almost everywhere and carries no gradient signal.
 - **Collocation points**: 1500 points sampled uniformly over `t ∈ [0, 30]`, roughly 4.8 oscillations.
-- **Training**: Adam optimizer, learning rate `1e-3`, 50000 epochs.
+- **Training**: Adam optimizer, exponentially decaying learning rate starting at `2e-3`, 50000 epochs.

 ## Verifying the dataset parameters